mightyblue01/kafka-etl-app/README.md

 ![img_1.png](img_1.png)

+In this case, we've entered 4 messages to the window.

 2. Open a different terminal window/tab and start consumer as follows -

         sudo docker exec --interactive --tty etlapp_broker_1 \